rizkjackson/CBC-website/content/index.md

 long-term experience in high-throughput sequencing, microarrays, and other genomic and proteomic technologies.
-Our activities include, but are not limited to, scientific consultation, study design, data analysis, and grant and manuscript development.
+Our activities include, but are not limited to, scientific consultation, study design, data analysis, software development and grant and manuscript assistance.

 Our resources are prioritized toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also